Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

-\subsubsection{Situation Awareness–based Agent Transparency (SAT) model - Transparent domain-specific}
+\subsubsection{Situation Awareness–based Agent Transparency (SAT) Model - Transparent domain-specific}

 SAT is an agent transparency model for enhancing an operator's situational awareness \cite{endsley2018innovative} in the agent's environment \cite{chen2014situation} \cite{boyce2015effects}.
-SAT model depends on the BDI model framework and implemented as a user interface to provide transparency to the operator.
-An important extension is that it provides transparency not only of the status of the robot (e.g., plans, current state, and goals) and process of reasoning, but also of the future projections of the robot (e.g., future environment states) \cite{chen2018situation}.
-Basic information on the robot's current goal and state, its intentions and expected action are presented to the operator at the entry phase of the SAT structure.
-At the second stage, knowledge about the agent's reasoning process supporting its action and the limitations it takes into consideration are presented before the operator.
-At the third stage, specifics of the robot's future projection are given to the operator, such as expected outcomes, the possibility of failure or success, and any ambiguity inherent in the predictions.
+The SAT depends on the BDI model framework and is implemented as a user interface to provide transparency to the operator.
+An important extension is that it provides transparency not only of the status of the robot (e.g., plans, current state, and goals) and process of reasoning but also of the future projections of the robot (e.g., future environment states) \cite{chen2018situation}.
+Basic information on the robot's current goal and state, intentions, and expected action is presented to the operator at the entry phase of the SAT structure.
+In the second stage, knowledge about the agent's reasoning process supporting its action and the limitations it takes into consideration are presented before the operator.
+In the third stage, specifics of the robot's future projection are given to the operator, such as expected outcomes, the possibility of failure or success, and any ambiguity inherent in the predictions.
 The transparency of an agent in this context is an informative ability to provide an operator's understanding of the purpose, results, plans, reasoning process, and future projections of an agent.
-While the operator's trust is described as the agent's willingness to help achieve the operator's goals in especially uncertain and vulnerable circumstances \cite{anjomshoae2019explainable}.
+The operator's trust is described as the agent's willingness to help achieve the operator's goals in especially uncertain and vulnerable circumstances \cite{anjomshoae2019explainable}.
 SAT requires highly specific information with regards to the agent, task, and environment combined to create a dynamic construct.
 As each new input arrives, the SAT incorporates both temporal ("what happened when") and spatial information ("what happened where").
 The internal model integrates various information and understands their context relevant to goals in order to come up with appropriate actions for the situation.
 Due to the significant effort required for designing the SAT model to fit the application, the method was considered domain-specific.

-\subsubsection{Meta-AQUA Explanation model - Transparent domain-agnostic}
+\subsubsection{Meta-AQUA Explanation Model - Transparent domain-agnostic}